TheRealArmon/estdetkla/README.md

 ## Iris task

 The Iris folder contains function for classifying iris flower.
-The file IrisTask.m works as a main, and by removing number in the features array at the beginning of the script the classifier is run without the corresponding features that are romoved.
+The file IrisTask.m works as a main, and by removing numbers in the features array at the beginning of the script the classifier is trained and tested without the corresponding features that are romoved.

 ## Handwritten numbers (MNIST)